rushilma/thesis/1-introduction.typ

 == The Statistical-to-Computational Gap

 Many problems involving searches over random combinatorial structures (i.e., throughout high-dimensional statistics) exhibit a statistical-to-computational gap: the optimal values which are known to exist via non-constructive, probabilistic methods are far better than those achievable by state-of-the-art algorithms.
-In the pure optimization setting, examples such gaps are found in random constraint satisfaction @mezardClusteringSolutionsRandom2005 @achlioptasAlgorithmicBarriersPhase2008 @kothariSumSquaresLower2017, finding maximal independent sets in sparse random graphs @gamarnikLimitsLocalAlgorithms2014 @coja-oghlanIndependentSetsRandom2015, the largest submatrix problem @gamarnikFindingLargeSubmatrix2016 @gamarnikOverlapGapProperty2021a, and the $p$-spin and diluted $p$-spin models @gamarnikOverlapGapProperty2019 @montanariOptimizationSherringtonKirkpatrickHamiltonian2019 @chenSuboptimalityLocalAlgorithms2019.
+In the pure optimization setting, examples such gaps are found in random constraint satisfaction @mezardClusteringSolutionsRandom2005 @achlioptasAlgorithmicBarriersPhase2008 @kothariSumSquaresLower2017, finding maximal independent sets in sparse random graphs @gamarnikLimitsLocalAlgorithms2014 @coja-oghlanIndependentSetsRandom2015, the largest submatrix problem @gamarnikFindingLargeSubmatrix2016 @gamarnikOverlapGapProperty2021a, and the $p$-spin and diluted $p$-spin models @gamarnikOverlapGapProperty2019 @chenSuboptimalityLocalAlgorithms2019.
 These gaps also arise in various "planted" models, such as matrix or tensor PCA @berthetComputationalLowerBounds2013 @lesieurMMSEProbabilisticLowrank2015 @lesieurPhaseTransitionsSparse2015 @hopkinsTensorPrincipalComponent2015 @hopkinsPowerSumofsquaresDetecting2017 @arousAlgorithmicThresholdsTensor2020, high-dimensional linear regression @gamarnikSparseHighDimensionalLinear2019 @gamarnikHighDimensionalRegressionBinary2019,
 or the infamously hard planted clique problem @jerrumLargeCliquesElude1992 @deshpandeImprovedSumofSquaresLower2015 @mekaSumofsquaresLowerBounds2015 @barakNearlyTightSumofSquares2016 @gamarnikLandscapePlantedClique2019.
-These indicate that these problems are "hard" in a way that goes beyond being NP; algorithms fail even on average case instances.
+These indicate that these problems are "hard" in a way that goes beyond being NP; algorithms fail even on average-case instances.

 The NPP is no exception: despite its apparent simplicity, its persistent importance in the random optimization literature comes from the shocking width of its associated statistical-to-computational gap.
 On the statistical side, the landmark result here is by Karmarkar et al., who showed that when the $g_i$ are i.i.d.random variables, with distribution sufficiently nice,